 - 1. Set the equipment up in the exact configuration it will be used.
 If the heater has its own thermostat or power controls, turn both as high as they'll go.
 With this procedure it's not necessary for the equipment to start at room temperature.
-This procedure can be performed at any time and any temperature. - 2.
-Set the controller to the appropriate power level (see Section 3.6).
-Turn the controller and heater on, then enter the desired set point temperature. - 3.
-Press and hold in both the ▲ and ▼ buttons (for 3 seconds) on the front of the temperature meter until the word "tunE" appears in the display then release both buttons. - 4.
-Press the ▲ button (5 times) until "CyC.t" appears in the display (if you go past this setting, press the ▼ button until you get back to it). - 5.
-First hold in the '' button, while holding in the '' button press the ▼ button.
-Continue to hold both buttons in until the display reads "A --", or "A ##" where "##" is some number. - 6.
-Release the '' button and press the ▼ button until "tunE" once again appears in the display. - 7.
-Press and hold the '' button and "tunE" will change to "off" to indicate that autotune is currently off. - 8.
-While holding in the '' button, press the ▲ button to change the display to "At.SP", then release both buttons. - 9.
+This procedure can be performed at any time and any temperature.
+Only tune the setpoint controller (i.e., the meter on the left), never tune the limit controller. - 2.
+Set the setpoint controller to the appropriate power level (see Section 3.7).
+Turn the controller and heater on, and enter the desired set point temperature. - 3.
+Enter a temperature in the limit controller about 25° C higher than the set point entered into the setpoint controller. - 4.
+Press and hold in both the ▲ and ▼ buttons (for 3 seconds) on the front of the setpoint controller until the word "tunE" appears in the display then release both buttons. - 5.
+Press the ▲ button (5 times) until "CyC.t" appears in the display (if you go past this setting, press the ▼ button until you get back to it). - 6.
+First hold in the '' button, while holding in the '' button press the button.
+Continue to hold both buttons in until the display reads "A --", or "A ##" where "##" is some number. - 7.
+Release the '' button and press the ▼ button until "tunE" once again appears in the display. - 8.
+Press and hold the '' button and "tunE" will change to "off" to indicate that autotune is currently off. - 9.
+While holding in the '' button, press the ▲ button to change the display to "At.SP", then release both buttons. - 10.
 Press and hold both the ▲ and ▼ buttons (≈ 3 seconds) until the temperature appears in the display.
 The controller is now in its autotune mode.
 While in autotune the display alternates between "tunE" (for autotune) and the process temperature.
 When the autotune sequence is done (this may take in excess of an hour) the controller stops displaying "tunE" and only displays the process temperature.
-[To abort autotune manually, repeat steps 3, 8 and 9 except in step 8 press the ▼ button until "off" is displayed].
+[To abort autotune manually, repeat steps 4, 9 and 10 except in step 9 press the ▼ button until "off" is displayed].

 Autotune Errors.
 The autotune routine can fail for several reasons.
 If it fails, the controller displays the error message "tunE" "FAiL".
-To remove this message turn the controller off for 10 seconds.
+To remove this message, turn the controller off for 10 seconds.
 Try the procedure titled "Autotuning the Controller for Very Fine Control" above.
 If autotune fails again, call and discuss your application with one of our engineers.
-A common problem when tuning at high temperatures or with large volumes is for the heater to be under powered.
+A common problem when tuning at high temperatures or with large volumes is for the heater to be underpowered.
 A more powerful heater may be needed (contact J-KEM for assistance).